-The relevant limitation period for prospectus liability claims is defined in article 760 CO, which provides for both a relative and an absolute limitation period.
-A claim for damages becomes time-barred five years after the date on which the injured party learned of the loss and of the person liable.
-In any event, a claim becomes time-barred 10 years after the date of the act that caused the loss.
-Where the loss was caused by a criminal act (eg, fraudulent actions), for which criminal law provides for a longer time limit, such longer time limit also applies to the related civil claims.
+The limitation period for prospectus liability claims is not specifically addressed in FinSA.
+It is currently unclear whether the limitation periods as per the previous regime continue to apply or whether the shorter, general Swiss law limitation periods will apply to FinSA prospectus liability claims.
+In either case, a claim becomes time-barred 10 years after the date of the act that caused the loss.
+Criminal law provides for a longer time limit, and where the loss was caused by a criminal act (eg, fraudulent actions), this longer time limit also applies to the related civil claims.

-The limitation period is interrupted if the defendant acknowledges the claim (eg, by making partial payments or providing security), if the claimant initiates debt enforcement proceedings or brings a claim before a court or arbitral tribunal.
+The limitation period is interrupted if the defendant acknowledges the claim (eg, by making partial payments or providing security), or if the claimant initiates debt enforcement proceedings or brings a claim before a court or arbitral tribunal.